Neural Algorithmic Reasoning for Hypergraphs with Looped Transformers: Key Operation Implementation

 Here, we introduce the operation of comparison, which involves comparing two arrays.
 In greedy algorithms, conditional updates are often employed, where the stored optimal solution is updated only if the current solution is better than the previously stored one.
 This process is captured in the condition update within the selection operation, as described in Lemma~\ref{lem:selection}.
 Notably, this requires a Boolean array as the condition input.
 For example, in Dijkstra's algorithm, we evaluate whether a path is shorter and update only those paths that are shorter than the currently stored shortest paths.
 See details in Lemma~\ref{lem:compare}.

 \paragraph{Read Scalar From Column.}

 We present the operation of reading a scalar from a column.
 Let the target column be denoted as $E$, the position embeddings of the source row $C$ as $C_1$ and $C_2$, and the source column as $D$.
 The array is stored in column $D$, and our objective is to extract the scalar at the $C$-th position and write it to the top row of column $E$.
 In an MLP layer represented as $XW$, we can extract a column using its column index.
-However, to extract a specific row index, we leverage the property of the positional embedding, $p_i^\top p_j < p_i^\top p_i$ for $i \neq j$.
+However, to extract a specific row index, we leverage the property of the positional embedding,

+for $i \neq j$.
 This operation enables more flexible operations on individual values within the array.
 See details in Lemma~\ref{lem:read_scalar_column}.

 \paragraph{Write Scalar to Column.} We present the operation of writing a scalar to a column.
 This operation parallels the process of reading a scalar from a column.
 The construction in this step also employs position embedding, analogous to Lemma~\ref{lem:read_scalar_column}.
 See details in Lemma~\ref{lem:write_scalar_column}.